akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

 Processes
 ^^^^^^^^^

-Akeneo PIM uses a daemon to execute jobs (i.e: imports, exports, etc.) from a queue.
+Akeneo PIM uses daemons to execute jobs (i.e: imports, exports, etc.) from a queue.

-This daemon is managed by ``systemd`` and allows multiple operations such as:
+Job daemons are managed by ``systemd`` which allows multiple operations such as:

-- start/stop/restart a daemon
+- start/stop/restart a daemon,
-- enable/disable a daemon
+- enable/disable a daemon,
-- check the status/see logs of a daemon
+- check the status/see logs of a daemon.

 .. warning::
    Please note that, while the number of running job consumers is not enforced, it is not recommended to increase it above the server capability.
-Between 1 and 3 comsumers is recommended.
+Between 1 and 3 consumers is recommended.

 To see how and which commands are available, please refer to :doc:`Privilege escalation <./system_administration>`